Core-2-Extreme/Video_player_for_3DS/README.md

 # Video player for 3DS

 ## Patch note
+### v1.3.0
+The video that has more than one audio tracks has been supported (Press Y key-> select audio track to select track) Multi-threaded decoding has been supported (Press Y key-> use multi-threaded decoding to toggle) Hardware decoder has been merged (Press Y key-> use hw decoder to toggle) Full screen mode has been supported (Press select key to toggle) Other minor changes

 ### v1.2.0
 Hardware decoding won't work in .cia has been fixed \
 Hardware decoding won't work in some resolution has been fixed \